9 Common Software Testing Myths and Facts

 Misconception #1:

-Automation testers do not have to bother themselves with manual testing
+Automation Testers do not have to Bother themselves with manual testing

 Nothing could be more far-fetched than this statement.
 Automation testing, as we have stated repeatedly on STH, is also testing.
 It only differs in the area of how testing is performed.
 It should not be forgotten that automation testing always succeeds or follows the manual testing process.
 Sometimes, automation testers and manual testers are the same.
 However, not all projects are automation projects.